 The marketability of natural resources which may be acquired or discovered by us will be affected by numerous factors beyond our control.
-These factors include market fluctuations in commodity pricing and demand, the proximity and capacity of natural resource markets and processing equipment, governmental regulations, land tenure, land use, regulation concerning the importing and exporting of gold and silver and environmental protection regulations.
+These factors include market fluctuations in commodity pricing and demand, the proximity and capacity of natural resource markets and processing equipment, governmental regulations, land tenure, land use, regulation concerning the importing and exporting of commodities and environmental protection regulations.
 The exact effect of these factors cannot be accurately predicted, but the combination of these factors may result in us not receiving an adequate return on invested capital to be profitable or viable.

-Gold and Silver mining operations are subject to comprehensive regulation, which may cause substantial delays or require capital outlays in excess of those anticipated.
+Mining operations are subject to comprehensive regulation, which may cause substantial delays or require capital outlays in excess of those anticipated.

-Gold and Silver minerals exploration and development and mining activities are subject to certain environmental regulations, which may prevent or delay the commencement or continuance of our operations.
-If economic quantities of gold and silver are found on any mining claims or mining leases owned by the Company in sufficient quantities to warrant silver gold and mining operations, such mining operations are subject to federal, state, and local laws relating to the protection of the environment, including laws regulating removal of natural resources from the ground and the discharge of materials into the environment.
-Gold and Silver mining operations are also subject to federal, state, and local laws and regulations which seek to maintain health and safety standards by regulating the design and use of mining methods and equipment.
+Mineral exploration and development and mining activities are subject to certain environmental regulations, which may prevent or delay the commencement or continuance of our operations.
+If economic quantities of rare earths are found on any mining claims or mining leases owned by the Company in sufficient quantities to warrant mining operations, such mining operations are subject to federal, state, and local laws relating to the protection of the environment, including laws regulating removal of natural resources from the ground and the discharge of materials into the environment.
+Mining operations are also subject to federal, state, and local laws and regulations which seek to maintain health and safety standards by regulating the design and use of mining methods and equipment.
 Various permits from government bodies are required for mining operations to be conducted; no assurance can be given that such permits will be received.
 Environmental standards imposed by federal, state or local authorities may be changed and any such changes may have material adverse effects on our activities.
 Moreover, compliance with such laws may cause substantial delays or require capital outlays in excess of those anticipated, thus resulting in an adverse effect on us.
 Additionally, we may be subject to liability for pollution or other environmental damages which we may elect not to insure against due to prohibitive premium costs and other reasons.
 To date, we have not been required to spend material amounts on compliance with environmental regulations.
 However, we may be required to do so in future and this may affect our ability to expand or maintain our operations.